eventide-project/docs/core-concepts/streams/README.md

 It depends on which data storage implementation is being used.
 For the Postgres implementation, categories are just database queries and an index on the category section of the stream name.
 In the EventStore implementation, a category is a separate stream where a link to a message is written when the message is written to the steam.
 In both cases, category streams are basically cross-reference indexes that are written when messages are written to a stream.

-## Streams can be deleted

-Streams can be deleted.
-However, the deletion of streams is not normal [applicative](/glossary.md#applicative) logic.
-The deletion of streams is more typically an operations task.
-It would be so rare that applicative logic would be deleting streams that the impulse to do so should be scrutinized with diligence.
-Reasons for removing streams include the regulatory requirement to delete customer data.

-## Messages can be deleted

-As with the deletion of streams, the deletion of messages should not appear in normal applicative logic.
-The deletion of messages is more typically an operations task.
-Reasons for removing messages include the removal of older command messages that have already been processed, or the removal of former entity snapshot messages.

 ## Stream names must be unique

 Stream names must be unique within the scope of a single message store database.